techidaily/site-win11-tips/source/_posts/mend-your-windows-overcome-geforce-experience-failures.md

  In some cases, missing registry entries can also cause GeForce Experience scanning to fail.

  If you've never heard of registry entries before, tweaking them can be quite risky.
-As a precautionary measure, we strongly advise[creating a restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) before attempting any registry modifications.
+As a precautionary measure, we strongly advise [creating a restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) before attempting any registry modifications.
 A restore point will come in handy if you want to revert the modifications you've made to the system.

- Now that you have a restore point set up, check out[how to fix broken Windows registry items](https://www.makeuseof.com/fix-broken-registry-items-windows-11/) .
+ Now that you have a restore point set up, check out [how to fix broken Windows registry items](https://www.makeuseof.com/fix-broken-registry-items-windows-11/) .
 Remember to follow the provided guidance carefully and always double-check what you do to avoid any issues.

 ## 5\.
 Delete the NVIDIA AppData Folder